Winter Safety Tips for Sidewalks and Parking Lots

-- Communicate with the contractor and agree on a safe spot for excess snow to be dumped.
+- Communicate with the contractor and agree on a safe place for excess snow to be dumped.

-Whether you're hiring a contractor to remove snow for you or you're taking the task on yourself, you need to know where you can and can't create snow piles.
-Snow removal regulations will vary by city, county, and state, so be sure to check with your local government well before winter begins.
-Additionally, while regulations may vary, there are some general rules you should follow that we've listed below:
+Whether you're hiring a snow removal contractor or taking the task on yourself, you need to know where you can legally pile the excess snow.
+Snow removal regulations will vary by city, county, and state, so check with your local government in advance.
+While regulations may vary, there are some general rules you should follow:

 - Snow must be piled away from customer and vendor foot traffic areas, including sidewalks, loading docks, dumpsters, entrances, and exits.
 Also, avoid piling it near mailboxes, water drains, gas meters, and fire hydrants.

-- Snow piles should be positioned so that melted snow does not flow onto any high-traffic areas.
+- Snow piles should be positioned so that melted snow does not flow into high-traffic areas.
 If it does, it may freeze and form a sheet of ice.

-- Snow piles should not inhibit the visibility of guest or vendor drivers as they're entering or leaving your parking lot.
+- Snow piles should not inhibit the visibility of guest or vendor drivers as they enter or leave your parking lot.

 - Water should flow freely and storm drains should be free of any obstructions.

-- Snow should never be piled on a nearby property of any resident or other business.
+- Snow should never be piled on the nearby property of residences or businesses.

 - Never push snow across a road without knowledge of your local ordinances.

-When you operate any type of business, it’s important to always be prepared for the worst case scenario.
-Whether a storm rolls through that's larger than anticipated, plow trucks are backed up, or snow starts falling in the middle of the day, be sure to have the proper safety supplies on hand.
-We’ve provided a list below of the absolute essentials that your business should have on hand in case of any inclement weather:
+When you operate any type of business, it’s important to be prepared for the worst-case scenario.
+If a storm rolls through that's larger than anticipated, the plow trucks are backed up, and snow starts falling in the middle of the day, you can be prepared by stocking safety supplies.
+We’ve provided a list of the essentials your business should have on hand in case of inclement weather:

 - Keep a large supply of ice melt readily available.

-- Have shovels on hand to clean up snow or snow drifts.
+- Invest in high-quality shovels to clean up snow or snow drifts.

 - Set out caution signs or cones in possible hazardous areas.
-Be sure to also note that entranceways can often become slippery, since foot traffic carries in snow and ice.
+Entranceways can often become slippery, since foot traffic carries in snow and ice.

-- Provide reflective safety vests to any employees who are out shoveling your parking lot.
+- Provide reflective safety vests to any employees shoveling your parking lot.
 Increased visibility reduces the risk of injury.

-To make sure that your business gets through the winter season safely, be sure to start planning well before the snow starts to fall by lining up how you're going to deal with excess snow and stocking up on winter safety equipment like rock salt, safety apparel, and shovels.
-Being prepared will not only make things easier for your employees and customers, but it will also prevent accidents and result in a stress-free season for you.
+To make sure your business gets through the winter season safely, start planning before the snow starts to fall.
+Be prepared to deal with excess snow and stock up on winter safety equipment like rock salt, safety apparel, and shovels.
+Once you have a winter safety plan in place, you can focus your attention on attracting customers with winter promotions.